mvantellingen/python-zeep/README.rst

 ZEEP
 ====

-SOAP client for Python using the lxml and requests packages.
+A fast and hip Python SOAP client ;-)

 Status
 ------